ShepZer/Gallows/README.md

 # Gallows
 Word game: two people play, the first one thinks of a word, enters it into a computer.
+The computer for the second player shows on the screen the first and last letter of the intended word, instead of the rest of the letters - dashes.
+The player tries to guess the intended word by entering the appropriate letters.
+If the entered letter is not in the word, the elements of the “gallows” appear on the screen, etc.